mgielda/ultimate-cli/README.md

 * arcane internals (which is understandable, since it has so many cool features)

 It is a great inspiration, but for now remains well, inspiration.

+## argh

+[Argh](https://argh.readthedocs.io/en/latest/tutorial.html) is nice.
+I used to use argh.
+I think where it failed me was stuff like general options not tied to any subcommand etc. Perhaps of course it was me not knowing how to use argh well enough.
+Also no interactive shells and fancy stuff to speak of ;-) Anyway it remains a very decent choice.

 ## fire